 3.4 The Service Provider will respond to requests that content be removed from Jorum in line with the Jorum Takedown Policy.

-3.5 By submitting Resources and Contributions to Jorum, a Registered User confirms that (s)he understands and accepts that these Resources and Contributions will be available for others to see, download and use.
+3.5 By submitting Resources to Jorum, a Registered User confirms that (s)he understands and accepts that these Resources will be available for others to see, download and use.

 3.6 By submitting Resources and Contributions to Jorum and by using Jorum to view or download resources or for any other purpose, Users must not:

 3.6.1 do anything which may cause (whether on purpose or not) the introduction or spread of a virus, Trojan horse, spyware or any other programs designed to adversely affect the operation of any computer software or hardware;

 3.6.3 infringe the rights of the Service Provider or of any other user or third party; and

 3.6.4 use Jorum unlawfully or fraudulently at any time.